-Discrimination on the basis of breastfeeding occurs when a person discriminates against a woman on the ground of her breastfeeding (s 7AA Sex Discrimination Act).
+Discrimination on the basis of breastfeeding occurs when a person discriminates against a person on the ground of breastfeeding (s 7AA Sex Discrimination Act).
 It also includes the act of expressing milk and the process of breastfeeding over a period of time.

 Reasons for sex discrimination

 If someone performs an act for more than one reason, and one of those reasons is sex discrimination against a person, then that act is unlawful (s 8 Sex Discrimination Act).
 It does not matter if the reason that involves discrimination is not the main or substantial reason for the action.
 It is enough if discrimination is only a minor reason for doing the act.
 However, some connection between the discrimination and the complainant’s sex, sexual orientation, gender identity, intersex status, marital or relationship status, family responsibilities, pregnancy, potential pregnancy or breastfeeding status must be evident.

 The Sex Discrimination Act applies to all aspects of employment (e.g. full-time, part-time, temporary or casual) including: